GenomeDK/genomedk-docs/content/news/2024-06-25-moma-ngs-core-facility.md

 In the wake of the recent announcement from the Institute of Biomedicine, Faculty of Health, Aarhus University, where the use of Chinese sequencing companies and collaboration with Chinese universities was prohibited, many with sequencing needs must find alternatives.

-We are happy to distribute this announcement from our close collaborators at the [MOMA NGC Core Facility](https://www.moma.dk/services/ngs-core-center).
+We are happy to distribute this announcement from our close collaborators at the [MOMA NGS Core Facility](https://www.moma.dk/services/ngs-core-center).
 Note that the MOMA NGS Core Facility can deliver your sequencing data directly to a project folder on GenomeDK.

 <!-- more -->